About Riverscapes Studio

 Funding

-We are grateful for the early support of Bureau of Land Management, the US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions who not only developed the vision behind QRiS, but provided the resources to make it a reality.
+We are grateful for the early support for QRiS from the US Forest Service, NOAA Fisheries, and NRCS Working Lands for Wildlife.
+Early and ongoing financial support from Anabranch Solutions who not only developed the vision behind QRiS, but provided the early resources and subsidized staff time to make it a reality.

-The US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions were instrumental in the early development of QRiS.
+The US Forest Service (Award: 19-CS-11046000-026), NOAA Fisheries, NRCS Working Lands for Wildlife (Via pass-through Award from Pheasants Forever to USU - Grant 201426) and Anabranch Solutions were instrumental in funding the early development of QRiS.
 They provided the necessary funds and support for testing proof of concepts and alpha pre-release versions of the code.

 A special thanks to the following individuals who supported and funded the integration of Low-Tech Process-Based Restoration principles into QRiS.